tocsoft/Tocsoft.co.uk-v2/content/projects/creations/_index.md

-<p>A collection of projects authored by Eddie, and likely shared out with the community as an open source project.</p>
+<p>A collection of professional projects I've been instrumental in over the years.</p>